Implementing Subscriptions in BigCommerce: Operational and Technical Aspects

 Apart from DTC brands, subscriptions are often used by:

 • Wholesalers and ecommerce marketplace – businesses that focus on one-time purchases implement subscriptions as part of business model diversification.
 For instance, See New is a wholesaler of multi-brand beauty products.
-In addition to direct purchases, they also offer a subscription to beauty boxes with the brands they sell.
+In addition to direct investments, they also offer a subscription to beauty boxes with the brands they sell.

 • Products categories: Some products are re-purchased more often.
 According to the State of Subscription Commerce, Food & Beverages is the most popular category for a subscription, followed by Beauty & Personal Care and Health & Wellness.

 • Logistics capabilities: Most consumers (41.1%) opt for subscriptions to save time on in-person shopping.
 To satisfy this user’s need, you need to deliver on time.
-Hence, you need to align the logistics process between subscription sales and direct sales.
+Hence, you need to align the logistics process between subscription and direct sales.

 The above factors will also help you determine what kind of subscription your customers need – replenishment, curation, or membership.
 Here’s a comparison of them: